About Me

 Hello there!
 Thanks for thinking I’m interesting enough to check up on.
 If you’ve come this far, I encourage you to say hello before you leave :)

-My name is Yixin Zou (pronounced "Yee-Shin Zoh").
-I am a tenure-track faculty member at the Max Planck Institute for Security and Privacy in Bochum, Germany, where I lead the Human-Centered Security and Privacy group.
-I am also a principal investigator at the CASA Cluster of Excellence at Ruhr University Bochum (RUB).
+My name is Yixin Zou (pronounced “Yee-Shin Zoh”).
+I am a tenure-track faculty member at the Max Planck Institute for Security and Privacy (MPI-SP) in Bochum, Germany.
+I am also a principal investigator as part of the CASA Cluster of Excellence at Ruhr University Bochum (RUB).
+Before joining MPI-SP, I earned my Ph.D. in Information at the University of Michigan.
 My CV is available here.

 Want a brief highlight of my work?
 Check out this podcast I did with Cube 5 titled “On the Way to More Digital Security and Privacy for All” as well as this video I did with CASA that featured my day-to-day life.

-If you are interested in joining our group, or if you are seeking any form of advising or collaboration, please read this page first before reaching out to me.
+If you are interested in joining my group, or if you are seeking any form of advising or collaboration, please read this page first before reaching out to me.

 Selected Honors and Awards